This critical carrier of immunity and detox pathways needs regular maintenance in order to function optimally. Here

-At LifeSpa.com, my goal is to bring you this new science now, and not wait ten years to integrate this knowledge into our healthcare system.
+At LifeSpa.com, my goal is to bring you this new science now, and not wait 10 years to integrate this knowledge into our healthcare system.
 Science alone, in my opinion, is not reliable enough unless it is backed by clinical experience or time-tested wisdom.
-I write weekly about time-tested traditional practices that have modern science to back them up.

 Ayurveda evaluates the lymphatic system first when addressing nearly every condition.
-In a toxic world with digestive strength for most folks in decline, the lymphatic system (the body’s drainage system) can easily get congested.
+In a toxic world, the lymphatic system (the body’s drainage system) can easily get congested.
 This concern regularly goes unnoticed and untreated.
 In my practice, I have found maintaining and cleansing the lymphatic system can be the missing piece of the health puzzle for many.

 6-Step Lymph Detox Plan

 Note: The lymphatic system drains the body during the day with physical movements, such as exercise, and the subtle brain and central nervous system lymph channels drain at night, during sleep.
 Thus, I suggest taking some of the lymph support before bed and first thing in the morning.3 Exercise and hydration are also key during the lymph cleanse period.

-Step 1: Manjistha – to support the lymphatic system and the liver.
+Step 1: Manjistha – to support the lymphatic system and liver

 Manjistha (Rubia cordifolia) is a red root that has been traditionally used to decongest the lymphatic system and liver.
 It is loaded with antioxidants that boost the body’s production of glutathione and other liver-shielding agents.1 The lymphatic system is the body’s major detox system and, when exposed to toxins, constituents of manjistha helped reduce lipid peroxidation damage and boost antioxidants, such as glutathione, superoxide dismutase, and catalase.2